EPCCed/eidf-docs/docs/safe-haven-services/safe-haven-access.md

    ![VDI-Connections-Available-Page](../images/access/vdi-home-screen.png)
    *VM connections available home page*

-The remote desktop gateway software used in the Safe Haven services in the TRE is the Apache Guacamole web application.
+The remote desktop gateway software used in the Safe Haven services in the SHS is the Apache Guacamole web application.
 Users new to this application can [find the user manual here](https://guacamole.apache.org/doc/gug/using-guacamole.html).
-It is recommended that users read this short guide, but note that the data sharing features such as copy and paste, connection sharing, and file transfers are disabled on all connections in the TRE Safe Havens.
+It is recommended that users read this short guide, but note that the data sharing features such as copy and paste, connection sharing, and file transfers are disabled on all connections in the SHS.

 A remote desktop or SSH connection is used to access data provided for a specific research project.
 If a researcher is working on multiple projects within a Safe Haven they can only login to one project at a time.
 Some connections may allow the user to login to any project and some connections will only allow the user to login into one specific project.
 This depends on project IG restrictions specified by the Safe Haven and project controllers.